 Smart prepayment customers will see the money credited directly to their meters as a top up in the first week of each month.

-Traditional prepayment customers will be provided with vouchers in the first week of each month.
-It's likely these will only be redeemable at the Post Office, not at all top-up locations.
+Traditional prepayment customers will be provided with vouchers usually by the middle of each month.
+For E.ON Next customers these will only be redeemable at the Post Office, not at all top-up locations.

 Do I need to repay the EBSS money?